kitao/pyxel/README.md

 ```

 ### Linux

+**NOTE: Because Linux version is under development, drawing and sound playback do not work properly.**

 Install the required packages in a way appropriate for each distribution. [glfw](http://www.glfw.org/) must be version 3.2.1 or higher.